 When I was fifteen, our mother remarried, and when she would fill my dinner plate with piles of food, my brand-new stepfather would say, “She can’t eat all that.”
 Poker-faced, my mom would reply, “Watch her.”

 My sister recalls that every time she turned around, someone was making me another grilled-cheese sandwich.
 There was little I didn’t like, though, and ate our usual Southern fare with enthusiasm, but not at the expense of unusual foods—I’d try anything.

-For example, I didn’t grow up on the coast, but I loved oysters from an early age (even though I thought they were called “horses”) and fresh asparagus (I didn’t taste the canned kind for years) and freshly steamed artichokes.
+For example, I didn’t grow up on the coast, but I loved oysters from an early age (even though I thought people were saying “horses” not “oysters”) and fresh asparagus (I didn’t taste the canned kind for years) and freshly steamed artichokes.
 I mean, in the seventies artichokes hadn’t reached the level of familiarity that they have today—they were weird yet, but that didn’t stop me.

-But then a few years after my first child was born, my appetite gradually took its leave.
-Where I had enjoyed my food so much and my mother recalls that I was a pleasure to feed, food had lost much of its appeal.
+Then a few years after my first child was born, my appetite gradually took its leave.
+Where I had enjoyed my food so much that my mother recalls that I was a pleasure to feed, food had lost much of its appeal.
 Nothing was all that exciting.

-I finally realized something was wrong and was diagnosed with hypothyroidism, for which I received treatment and began to feel a great deal better.
+I finally realized something was wrong, so I went to the doctore and was diagnosed with hypothyroidism, for which I received treatment and began to feel a great deal better.
 My appetite picked up somewhat and is now more normal than freakish like it was, but I so miss the sheer pleasure of absolutely loving to eat.